Taoist music: Themes

 Music has been established as a key element of Taoist ceremony.
 By examining the role of music in Taoist rituals, it is evident that instrumentation and vocalisation play central roles.
 The structure of the event has been shown to symbolise the balance ideal of Taoism.
 The core concept of Yin-Yang balance has been revealed as a theme that is acknowledged in areas of ceremony such as intonation, melodic deviation, rhythm and form.
 The conduct of the various participants and the setting of the ceremony have also been outlined.
-By examining the ceremony of the birth of Quan Yin, at the Evergreen Taoist Church of Australia, it is clear that music is used to guide its followers and practitioners on their path to universal harmony.
+By examining the ceremony of the birth of Guan Yin, at the Evergreen Taoist Church of Australia, it is clear that music is used to guide its followers and practitioners on their path to universal harmony.
 In the balanced philosophy of Taoism without music there would only be silence, solitary, alone and unbalanced.